-This planning process, by statutory design, brought a diversity of perspectives to the table.
-Therefore, it was important for the Committee to identify a clear process for how it made decisions.
+By statutory design, this planning process brought a diversity of perspectives to the table.
+Therefore, it was important for the Committee to identify a clear decision-making process.
 The WRIA 15 Committee strived for consensus, and when consensus could not be reached, the chair and facilitator documented the Committee members’ positions.
+The Committee strived for consensus because the authorizing legislation requires the final watershed plan to be approved by all members of the Committee prior to Ecology’s review (RCW 90.94.030[3] “...all members of a Watershed Restoration and Enhancement Committee must approve the plan prior to adoption”).
+Therefore, consensus on the foundational decisions during plan development served as the best indicators of the Committee’s progress toward an approved plan.

-All agreements and dissenting opinions were documented in meeting summaries that were reviewed and agreed upon by the Committee.
+All consensus and dissenting opinions were documented in meeting summaries that were reviewed and agreed upon by the Committee.
 The Committee recognized that flexibility was needed in terms of timeline, and if a compromise failed to reach consensus within the identified timeline, the Committee agreed to allow the process for developing the plan to move forward while the work towards consensus continued.
 The Committee agreed to revisit decisions where consensus was not reached.
-The reason why the Committee strived for consensus is that the authorizing legislation requires that final plan itself must be approved by all members of the Committee prior to Ecology’s review (RCW 90.94.030[3] “...all members of a Watershed Restoration and Enhancement Committee must approve the plan prior to adoption”).
-Therefore, consensus on the foundational decisions during plan development served as the best indicators of the Committee’s progress toward an approved plan.

-The WRIA 15 Committee reviewed components of the watershed plan iteratively throughout the process in addition to reviewing the draft plan as a whole.
-[Language to be included when appropriate]: The WRIA 15 Committee reached final agreement on the Watershed Restoration and Enhancement Plan on THIS DATE 2021.
+The Committee reviewed components of the watershed plan iteratively throughout the process in addition to reviewing the draft plan as a whole.
+[Language to be included when appropriate]: The WRIA 15 Committee reached final approval on the Watershed Restoration and Enhancement Plan on THIS DATE 2021.

 Chapter Two: Watershed Overview